abdullahemad12/Cranberry-Btree/README.md

 - int key: search key, that will be used later to retrieve the object.
 - void* object: pointer to the object stored in the tree.

+<b>2. void* cbt_update(cranbtree_t* bt, int key, void* object);</b>

+Description: updates an existing entry in the tree with a new object given the key of the entry.
+If no entry with such a key was found, a new entry is inserted.

+parameters:
+- cranbtree_t* bt: pointer to the cranbtree structure.
+- int key: search key that identify the entry.
+- void* object: pointer to the new object to replace the old one in the tree.

+Return value: returns the pointer of the old object that was removed, or NULL if no such object was found.

+NOTE: Do not use this function for insertions if you care about the performance.

 <b>3. void* cbt_search(cranbtree_t* bt, int key);</b>